trolando/oink/README.md

 Algorithm       | Description
 :-------------- | :----------
 NPP  | Priority promotion (bitvector implementation by Benerecetti et al) PP   | Priority promotion (basic algorithm)
 PPP  | Priority promotion PP+ (better reset heuristic) RR   | Priority promotion RR (even better improved reset heuristic) DP   | Priority promotion PP+ with the delayed promotion strategy RRDP | Priority promotion RR with the delayed promotion strategy ZLK  | (parallel) Zielonka's recursive algorithm
 APT  | APT algorithm by Kupferman and Vardi
 PSI  | (parallel) strategy improvement
 TSPM | Traditional small progress measures
-SPM    | Accelerated version of small progress measures MSPM   | Maciej Gazda's modified small progress measures SSPM   | Succinct small progress measures
-QPT    | Quasi-polynomial time progress measures
+SPM  | Accelerated version of small progress measures MSPM | Maciej Gazda's modified small progress measures QPT  | Quasi-polynomial time progress measures
-TL     | Tangle learning (base algorithm)
-ATL    | Alternating tangle learning
-OTFTL  | On-the-fly tangle learning
-OTFATL | On-the-fly alternating tangle learning

 * The priority promotion family of algorithms has been proposed in 2016.
 * The Zielonka implementation is inspired by work in 2017.
 * The APT algorithm was published in 1998 and again in 2016.
 * The parallel strategy improvement implementation is inspired by work in 2017 but uses a different approach with work-stealing.
 * The accelerated SPM approach is a novel approach.
-* The succinct small progress measures algorithm was published in 2017.
-(Jurdzinski and Lazic, at LICS 2017)
-* The QPT progress measures algorithm was published in 2017.
-(Fearnley et al, at SPIN 2017.)
+* The QPT progress measures algorithm was published in 2016.
+(Fearnley et al, at SPIN.)
-* The tangle learning algorithms are accepted at CAV 2018.

 The parallel algorithms use the work-stealing framework Lace.